CarlFK/video-stack-deploy/docs/physical_layout.rst

   encode the recorded talks for review and upload.
 * Streaming Backend - this receives the RTMP streams from the rooms, saves these to disk and presents this over HTTP using DASH in a variety of formats.
-* Streaming Frontend - these machines serve the streams to geographically close clients.
+* Streaming Frontend - These machines are caching proxies in front of the streaming backend, geographically distributed around the world.
+Users probably connect to these, not the backend, when they exist.
 * Review - the machines that will host and manage `SReview`_, which is our review system for talks after they are recorded.